Places to visit in Thailand

 Thailand is huge and there is a vast amount to see here, with 127 different national parks, five different UNESCO World Heritage Sites and temples and beaches galore.
 You can’t possibly fit everything into a single trip but we have tried to summarise the highlights to introduce some of our favourite spots.
 However there are plenty more so if you don’t know where to start or would like help putting an itinerary together please call us.

 Chiang Mai is Thailand’s northern capital and an essential stop on many itineraries to Thailand.
 The frenetic pace of Bangkok is a distant memory as life in Chiang Mai proceeds at a much more sedate pace.
-Rise early to see monks in orange robes parade through the streets to collect alms or find a quiet Buddhist temple where you can light a stick of incense or feed the carp in the fish pond.
+Rise early to see monks in orange robes parade through the streets to collect alms.
+Find a quiet Buddhist temple where you can light a stick of incense or feed the carp in the fish pond.
 The thick city walls encircle a maze of old streets that beg to be explored and you can grab a cycle rickshaw or a bike and follow your nose into the labyrinth.

 Chiang Mai is also the ideal base for a visit to Thailand’s northern hill-tribes.
-You can head up into the mountains on tortuous winding roads before trekking on foot to traditional hill-tribe villages where you can spend the night in a wooden stilt house and help cook dinner over an open fire.
+You can head up into the mountains on tortuous winding roads before trekking on foot to traditional hill-tribe villages.
+Here you can spend the night in a wooden stilt house and help cook dinner over an open fire.
 Piglets run around underneath the house, chased by squawking chickens, and the children will be mesmerised by it all.
 The next day you can float down the river on a bamboo raft and the children can see if they can manage to ‘pole’ you all along.

 There are so many different beach resorts in Thailand that it can be difficult to know which to choose.
 The main thing to consider is the time of year that you are travelling.
 From May to October the east coast beaches are more likely to have good weather.
 These include Koh Samui, Koh Pha Ngan and Koh Tao, three islands off the south east coast.